 Loans for agribusiness

 Agribusiness loans can provide the capital you need.
 This financing can help purchase land or equipment, cover operating costs, make improvements or get through tough times.
 A variety of loans are available, many through the Missouri Department of Agriculture.
-Each loan is designed to meet specific needs:
+Through the MDA, the Missouri Agricultural and Small Business Development Authority authorizes these loans, which are designed to meet specific needs:

 With this program, independent livestock and poultry producers can get loans at low interest rates.
 You can use the loan to finance 100% of an eligible animal waste treatment system.
 This includes structures, land, fencing, water treatment equipment and more.

 These direct loans can fund the production, processing and marketing needs of alternative agricultural enterprises.
 Examples of these projects include organic production, bee-related projects, aquaculture and irrigation.